 - Marinade the minced beef or pork with pinch of salt.
 Soak Chinese vermicelli in warm water until soft around 10 minutes Move out and drain.

-- Heat up oil in wok and fry the ground pork until aroma.
-Transfer out.
+- Heat up oil in wok and fry the ground pork until aromatic and crispy.

-- Add doubanjiang, minced garlic, sliced ginger and chopped shallot in wok and stir-fry over medium fire until the oil becomes red and you can smell the aroma.
-Return pork and add soy sauce.
-Mix well.
+- Add doubanjiang, minced garlic, dou-chi if using, sliced ginger and chopped scallion in wok and stir-fry over medium fire until the oil becomes red and you can smell the aroma.

-- Pour 1 cup of clean water and bring everything to boil.
-Add soaked vermicelli and sugar; give a big stir-fry to mix everything well.
-(There is no need to cook off all the liquid as the vermicelli continues to adsorb liquid after transferring out)
+- Add soaked vermicelli, and add around 1 cup of water.
+Heat until it thickened once again.
+Add light soy sauce, dark doy sauce, and sugar.
+Give a big stir-fry to mix everything well.
+(There is no need to cook off all the liquid as the vermicelli continues to adsorb liquid after transferring out).

 - Sprinkle chopped green onions and serve hot.